コンテンツにスキップ

 Sumikawa went on to study sculpture at Tokyo University of the Arts, where he learned figurative expression through modeling.

-Looking at his works from those days, they are completely "representational."
-Furthermore, Sumikawa was involved in the reconstruction of ancient human faces from bones at the request of anthropologists, and in the reconstruction of victims' faces from their remains at the National Research Institute of Police Science, so I felt that his works were a "super-realistic" world that went beyond the concrete...
+Looking at his works from that time, they are thoroughly "representational."
+Furthermore, Sumikawa has worked on projects such as reconstructing the faces of ancient people from bones at the request of anthropologists, and reconstructing the faces of victims from their remains at the National Research Institute of Police Science, so it feels like he is working in a "super-real" world that transcends the concrete...

-His work underwent a major change around the time he quit his job as an assistant at Tokyo University of the Arts in 1961!
+His work underwent a major transformation around the time he quit his job as an assistant at Tokyo University of the Arts in 1961!

-He says that he was inspired by African masks and the Iwami Kagura masks that are handed down in his hometown, but it doesn't seem like it was made by the same person.
-Since it's a "MASK," there should be a commonality with the "face," so how did it turn out like this?
+He says he was inspired by African masks and the Iwami Kagura masks from his hometown, but it's hard to believe they were made by the same person.
+Since it's called a "MASK," there should be something in common with the "face," so how did it end up like this?

-While I was thinking that, I found myself shouting in my heart, "It's here!!"
+While thinking this, I found myself shouting in my heart, "It's here!!"
 It was so powerful, free and wonderful.

-This encounter with stone and stainless steel will expand to include public spaces, including outdoors.
+This encounter with stone and stainless steel will then expand to include public spaces, including outdoors.

-Yes, Sumikawa is the design supervisor for the Tokyo Skytree®, the largest public structure of this century.
+Yes, Mr. Sumikawa is the design supervisor for the largest public structure of this century, the Tokyo Skytree®.

 But that's not all.
-They were also helping out on a daily basis at many other places, including the "Ipponbashi" and "Dokeibashi" bridges over the Ooka River, and the "Kamoikebashi" bridge over the Tsurumi River.
+They were also apparently used on a daily basis at various places, including the "Ipponbashi" and "Dokeibashi" bridges over the Ooka River, and the "Kamoikebashi" bridge over the Tsurumi River.

-Naturally, the actual works are not on display, but I find myself fascinated by the introductory panel, realizing that the artist has deep ties to Kanagawa Prefecture.
+Naturally, the actual works are not on display, but I found myself fascinated by the introductory panel, realizing that the artist has deep ties to Kanagawa Prefecture.

-* Slewing Form (1992) Shimane Art Museum © Sumikawa Kiichi
+* Sled Shape (1992) Shimane Museum of Art © Sumikawa Kiichi

-Natural wood will warp and twist over time, but rather than resisting this nature, he incorporates the changes into his work.
-The forms that Sumikawa creates seem to have a natural flow and a thrilling sense of "just going with the flow" rather than a sense of stability.
-They seem to sway with the rhythm of nature, and it's hard to take your eyes off them.
+Natural wood will warp and twist over time, but rather than resisting this natural tendency, Sumikawa incorporates the changes into his work.
+Rather than a sense of stability, the forms that Sumikawa creates seem to have a natural flow and a thrilling sense of "going with the flow."
+They seem to sway with the rhythm of nature, making it impossible to take your eyes off them.

-Japan has a large variety of tree species, which is why traditional techniques such as wooden temple architecture have been cultivated since ancient times.
+Japan has a huge variety of tree species, which is why traditional techniques such as wooden temple construction have been cultivated since ancient times.

-"Just like people, wood has its own unique characteristics, and when you touch it, it speaks to you.
-I want to listen to that voice and carve out a curved shape that makes the most of the material's true essence, such as the beauty of the wood's grain and its natural color," says Sumikawa.
+"Just like humans, wood has its own unique characteristics, and when you touch it, it speaks to you.
+I want to listen to that voice and carve out a 'curved shape' that makes the most of the material's true essence, such as the beauty of the wood's grain and its natural color," says Sumikawa.

-Wooden materials are also on display at the venue.
-Although it is forbidden to touch the artworks, it seems that you can touch this wood, so please feel its texture.
+Wood materials are also on display at the venue.
+Touching the artwork is strictly prohibited, but it seems that you can touch this wood, so be sure to check out its texture.

-Mr. Sumikawa has been pursuing the concept of "curved forms" for over 40 years.
-The sight of these works lined up in the exhibition room is spectacular.
+Sumikawa has been pursuing the "curved form" for over 40 years, and the sight of these sculptures lined up in the exhibition room is spectacular.

-And on the other side of the back wall, in the final exhibition room, Sumikawa's latest works, released in 2019, are on display.
+And on the other side of the back wall, in the final exhibition room, Sumikawa's latest work, released in 2019, is on display.

 A dignified sense of tension and natural ease.

-We would like you to experience the actual work for yourself, so we will refrain from posting images.
+I would like you to experience the actual work for yourself, so I will refrain from posting any images.

 Finally, we will introduce Café Ogurayama's regular limited menu.

-This time, they will be serving up gorgeous "oiri", matcha karinto, and a kinako-flavored latte topped with gold leaf, called "Sori to Mukuri Kinako Latte (450 yen/tax not included)".
+This time, they are introducing the "Sori to Mukuri Kinako Latte (450 yen/tax not included)," a kinako-flavored latte topped with gorgeous "oiri," matcha karinto, and gold leaf.
 Be sure to try this cute latte, which is a little different from the chic image of the exhibition.

 "Kiichi Sumikawa: Slewing and Turning"